jaxdem.rl.environments#

 Bases: Environment

-Each agent controls a force vector applied directly to a sphere inside a reflective box.
-Viscous drag -friction * vel is added every step.
-Objectives are assigned one-to-one via a random permutation.
-Each agent receives a random priority scalar at reset for symmetry breaking.
+Each agent controls a force vector that is applied directly to a sphere inside a reflective box.
+Viscous drag -friction * vel is added each step.
+Objectives are sampled and assigned one-to-one via a random permutation.

 Notes